colinbut/sales-order-system-2/README.md

 It is constructed entirely using React - a UI library, along with several other frontend components from the React ecosystem.
 This React frontend application was bootstrapped by [Create-React-App](https://create-react-app.dev/).
 A helper project that helps setting up React projects quick and fast.

-It is built as a static site mainly using React Router to achieve client side routing.
+It is a "thick" client and is built as a static site mainly using React Router to achieve client side routing.

 For more in-depth details of this, see the frontend sub project - Sales Order System.